utilbot/documentation/docs/commands/deprecated-commands/music/volume.md

 ---

 ## Command

-:::caution Command Deprecated
+:::danger Command Removed
-Note: This Command still works on the Stable version of Utilbot!

-But it is deprecated and will be replaced by the [Slash Command](../../music/filter) with the next major release (already available on Canary).
+This Command is removed and has been replaced by the [Slash Command](../../music/filter).
 :::
 ```
 p!volume <amount> / p!v <amount>